-A varicocele (VAR-ih-koe-seel) is an enlargement of the veins within the scrotum, the loose bag of skin that holds your testicles.
+A varicocele (VAR-ih-koe-seel) is an enlargement of the veins within the loose bag of skin that holds your testicles (scrotum).
 A varicocele is similar to a varicose vein that can occur in your leg.

 Varicoceles are a common cause of low sperm production and decreased sperm quality, which can cause infertility.
 However, not all varicoceles affect sperm production.
-Varicoceles can also cause testicles to shrink.
+Varicoceles can also cause testicles to fail to develop normally or shrink.

 Most varicoceles develop over time.
 Fortunately, most varicoceles are easy to diagnose and many don't need treatment.
 If a varicocele causes symptoms, it often can be repaired surgically.